 - Very good build quality and very stable set of legs.

-- Strong and lightweight with good grip for the feet.
+- Strong and lightweight with a good grip for the feet.

 - Twist locks work very well and legs open extremely smoothly.